 - FIPRESCI Award (for Bright Future films with a world premiere)

 - KNF Award (for recent films with no Dutch distributor confirmed, chosen by Circle of Dutch Film Journalists)

 More extensive information on all prizes can be found on the Juries and Awards page

 What is CineMart?

 offers filmmakers the opportunity to launch their ideas to the international film industry and to find the right connections to get their projects launched.
-Launching about 35 new projects in need of additional financing, CineMart also heralds an important start of the 'film year'.
-The 31st edition of CineMart will take place at IFFR from 26 January to 29 January 2014.
-For more information about CineMart, please click here.
+Launching about 30 new projects in need of additional financing, CineMart also heralds an important start of the 'film year'.
+The 32nd edition of CineMart will take place at IFFR from 25 January to 28 January 2015.

 What is the Hubert Bals Fund?